mlucas-smhi/m-secondbrain/README.md

 - Obsidian is an optional human interface for viewing and editing the repository.

 The repository is intended to provide Alfred with durable context, deterministic entity retrieval, governed memory creation, and a future foundation for action tools such as restaurant booking, travel, home automation, and shared household projects.

+The repository also contains a Supabase-backed deterministic turn engine.
+It stores task state, records an immutable event history, exposes authenticated Edge Functions, and uses n8n as the durable pause/wake integration layer for callbacks and external events.
+Its implementation is under `supabase/`.

 ## Current Status